-What I didn’t prepare for is that that a few hours later this would lead to conflict as I learnt the first time that it is apparently not normal to sleep under two different blankets as a couple.
-To my horror, I learnt that the norm in the Netherlands is to share a two-by-two metre blanket with your significant other.
+What I didn’t prepare for, is that a few hours later this would lead to a conflict.
+Apparently, it’s not normal to sleep under two different blankets as a couple in the Netherlands.
+To my horror, I learnt that the norm here is to share a two-by-two metre blanket with your significant other.
 This clashing of cultures led to an ongoing discussion and encouraged me to write this article.
 Let’s call it: the blanket battle!

 The blanket battle: cultural differences